kiwari-engineering/chataja-samplebot-php/README.md

 $ ngrok http 3000
 ```

-* Register your webhook url by copy your ngrok https url from CLI, then input it to `Chatbot Builder`
+* Register your webhook url by copy your ngrok https url from CLI, then input it into `Chatbot Builder`

 * Enjoy!